© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site known as Killigrews is a scheduled monument protected by Historic England under reference 1016798.
 View the official record →

-Killigrews is a moated site located in Essex, England, representing a form of medieval domestic settlement that was common throughout the region during the medieval period.
+Killigrews is a moated site located in Essex, England, representing a form of medieval settlement defence and status that was particularly common in the twelfth to sixteenth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016798.

 Moated site known as Killigrews is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016798.